artsy/eigen/docs/deploy_to_app_store.md

 ### TODOs for anyone before deploying

 1. Check out eigen Artsy master.
 1. Run `make appstore`.
-This removes Reveal, runs `pod install` and prompts for a release version number.
+This runs `pod install` and prompts for a release version number.
 1. Update CHANGELOG with the release number.
 1. Add and commit the changed files, typically with `-m "Preparing for the next release, version X.Y.Z."`.